mavickers/Bank/Bank/readme.md

 ﻿# Bank - A Library for Registering, Retrieving and Rendering Embedded Resources

 Bank is a library facilitating the serving of embedded resources located in a .Net DLL.
-The allows web-consumable resources (such as scripts, css, or images) to be embedded in a .Net project and deployed and served from a single DLL.
+It allows web-consumable resources (such as scripts, css, or images) to be embedded in a .Net project and deployed and served from a single DLL.
 Think of it as a replacement for WebResource.axd and ScriptResource.axd.

 The steps in the following quick start guide are implemented in a web project included in the repository named "TestApp".
 It is the code generated when creating a new ASP.Net project in Visual Studio, modified to demonstrate Bank functionality.